mwdata-science/website/content/_index.md

 📢 **May 9th 2021** - Facilitators for Week 2 have been announced 📢

 To stay updated, follow us on Twitter: [@mwdatabootcamp](https://twitter.com/mwdatabootcamp)

-# When and where

-* Week 1: October 18-22 Python Week of Code
-* Week 2: October 25-29 Data Science Bootcamp

-Events will take place at [Mzuzu University's new Open Distance Learning](/venue/) facility in **Lilongwe, Malawi**.
-Accommodation will be offered in the nearby surroundings, making it a comfortable, fun and productive stay for everyone involved.

 # Facilitators